About Island Light

-Most of the photos on this website were taken within walking distance of wherever we happened to be living when we took them, which was usually on or near the small island of Cortes at the north end of the Georgia Strait in British Columbia, Canada.
+At Island Light Photography we use a low-carbon approach to photography: Most of the photos on this website were taken within walking distance of wherever we happened to be living, which was usually on or near the small island of Cortes at the north end of the Georgia Strait in British Columbia, Canada.
 (Or on the wooden sailing vessel at right.)
-Other places of temporary residence include France, Berlin and Egypt, where we found this friendly camel and other local monuments.

 Standards